 If you’ve found Banff’s Johnston Canyon far too crowded, or Jasper’s Maligne Canyon too far away, Grotto Canyon is a third option worth considering.
 This underrated gem of Kananaskis Country doesn’t offer as many stunning waterfalls as Johnston nor is it as deep as Maligne, but it offers a unique and quiet canyon experience that’s entirely its own.
-Located barely ten minutes east of Canmore, Grotto Canyon is located in an area dense with four popular canyon walls – the others being Heart Canyon, McGillivray Canyon, and Jura Canyon.
+Located barely ten minutes east of Canmore, Grotto Canyon is located in an area dense with four popular canyon walks – the others being Heart Canyon, McGillivray Canyon, and Jura Canyon.
 Grotto Canyon is the most popular of the four, and probably the best combination of accessibility and beauty of the four of them.

 The first part of the trail leading to the canyon is bland and uninteresting, as it parallels the highway and passes closely by the Baymag processing plant, until finally reaching the Grotto creekbed and opening up to a gorgeous viewpoint of the Bow Valley beyond.
 This one of my favourite Bow Valley viewpoints that doesn’t require any real elevation gain.
 Once the trail enters the canyon though, and the rock walls rise up on either side, is where the walk becomes really interesting.
 Unlike some other canyon walls, there are no obstacles or boulders that really need to be climbed over, and the most challenging section is probably the short steep descent along the trail into the creekbed.